 - Attorney fees and costs

 - Legal fees for litigation.
 For example, a Will contest

-The law provides the Executor or Administrator and estate attorney gets paid a statutory fee.
+The law provides the Executor or Administrator and the estate attorney gets paid a statutory fee.

-- The fees are calculated based upon the appraised value of the property.
+- The fees are calculated based on the appraised value of the property.

-- Probate Code Section 10810 sets the maximum fees that attorneys and representative can charge.
+- Probate Code Section 10810 sets the maximum fees that attorneys and representatives can charge.